-- Successfully introduced as a pilot, movie content provisioning is now included as an amenity to make train travel more attractive. - Miscellaneous content updates via the portal page throughout the year initiated based on technological developments and customer engagement concepts. - Modem upgrades to utilize 5G connections provided by all major carriers. - Network improvements to make the Wi-Fi system more robust for applications using the system such as the Cal-ITP EMV reader monitoring. - Digital train line (DTL)wear/tear investigations and solution design and multi-brain car conflicts due to the age of DTL cables/connectors and the longer than expected need to have additional brain cars, which can cause issues when more than one car is present in a consist caused due to late arriving Venture cars. - Installation of new access points, which incorporate Bluetooth technology and support "open-roaming" in a consistent method that will be available at the stations (via the PIDs project). - Expansion beyond FY 2023-24 funded testing (research & development) for real-time person counting, using the Bluetooth element included in the access point upgrade (above), which can deliver real-time counting and subsequently lead to various AI analysis applications around ridership from various data sources (both proposed for FY 2024-25). - Support for ongoing membership representing Wi-Fi, EMV, and related data structures in the international ITxPT organization, which drives industry standards for rail and transit vehicles, serves as a direct voice for Caltrans DRMT and CCJPA in oversight (funding is split between Wi-Fi and Cal-ITP).
+- Successfully introduced as a pilot, movie content provisioning is now included as an amenity to make train travel more attractive. - Miscellaneous content updates via the portal page throughout the year initiated based on technological developments and customer engagement concepts. - Modem upgrades to utilize 5G connections provided by all major carriers. - Network improvements to make the Wi-Fi system more robust for applications using the system such as the Cal-ITP EMV reader monitoring. - Digital train line (DTL)wear/tear investigations and solution design and multi-brain car conflicts due to the age of DTL cables/connectors and the longer than expected need to have additional brain cars, which can cause issues when more than one car is present in a consist caused due to late arriving Venture cars. - Installation of new access points, which incorporate Bluetooth technology and support "open-roaming" in a consistent method that will be available at the stations (via the PIDs project). - Expansion beyond FY 2023-24 funded testing (research & development) for real-time person counting, using the Bluetooth element included in the access point upgrade (above), which can deliver real-time counting and subsequently lead to various Al analysis applications around ridership from various data sources (both proposed for FY 2024-25). - Support for ongoing membership representing Wi-Fi, EMV, and related data structures in the international ITxPT organization, which drives industry standards for rail and transit vehicles, serves as a direct voice for Caltrans DRMT and CCJPA in oversight (funding is split between Wi-Fi and Cal-ITP). - The arrival of new rolling stock will facilitate a shift of some rolling stock to the LOSSAN fleet which will require decommissioning costs to be incurred for removal of existing Wi-Fi hardware and a limited set of EMV readers for Tap2Ride.

 These planned initiatives to upgrade or leverage the Wi-Fi system include previously postponed improvements from the prior FY 2023-24.
-To ease the fiscal request, the CCJPA anticipates a midyear upgrade of the access points and rollout of passenger counting in FY 2024-25, which will push roughly one-third of those costs into FY 2025-26, to be included in next year's ABP funding request.
+To ease the fiscal request, the CCJPA anticipates a mid-year upgrade of the access points and rollout of passenger counting in FY 2024-25, which will push roughly one-third of those costs into FY 2025-26, to be included in next year's ABP funding request.

-California Passenger Information Display System (PIDS)
+California Passenger Information Display System